 Insurers usually want you to make temporary repairs, such as putting up a tarp, to stop any further damage to the house, even before an adjuster assesses the property.
 But take pictures before you make those temporary fixes.
 See the

 National Association of Insurance Commissioner’s apps and other resources to help you document the damages.
 Also keep receipts of any supplies you had to purchase for repairs, which may be reimbursed by your insurer.
-See Make Your Insurer Pay for strategies that helped people get their claims paid after Hurricane Katrina.
-Also see the “Managing the Post-Storm Insurance Claims Filing Process” consumer alert, important contact information and other resources at the Florida Office of Insurance Regulation’s Hurricane Season Resources page.
+See Rebuilding Your Home and Finances After Disaster Strikes for more information about how people whose homes were damaged by Hurricane Harvey worked with their insurers and other organizations to recover physically and financially after the storm.
+Also see Make Your Insurer Pay for strategies that helped people get their claims paid after Hurricane Katrina.

 If you had a home inventory listing your possessions, and you kept it online or outside of your home, you’ll have a great head start when filing your claims.
 Otherwise, you may be able to piece together information that can help with your claim.
 Any photos you have of the rooms in your home can provide evidence to the insurer about items that were damaged.
 Also look for any receipts for valuable items.
 And take pictures after the hurricane but before removing debris so that you have some documentation that the items were damaged in the storm.
 See How to Get Your Insurer to Pay Your Claims to read about how people have pieced together inventories after tornados and water-damage claims—and what they wish they would have done differently.

 The state insurance department generally has consumer protection staff in disaster areas to answer questions and help you contact your insurer.
 Many insurance companies also have mobile claims units on the ground to assist with filing a claim and to answer any questions.
-See the Texas Department of Insurance’s Disaster Assistance Mobile Unit Locations and Help After Harvey resources.
-Also see Florida's Hurricane Irma Insurance Resource page and call the state’s insurance consumer helpline (877-693-5236; 850-413-3089) for more information about filing a claim and protecting yourself from scams.
+See your state’s emergency management agency for more information about where and when to find these mobile claims units after a disaster.

 Skip This Ad »